andersonyeo/Vehicle-Type-Prediction-App/README.md

 # Vehicle Type Prediction App
 This is a vehicle type prediction app deployed on streamlit.
-The prediction model was trained on EfficientNetB1 via transfer learning, which achieved a test accuracy of 99.4%.
+The model was trained on EfficientNetB1 via transfer learning, which achieved a test accuracy of 99.4%.

 Supported vehicle types:
 - Auto Rickshaws